 - Select one or more images to upload.

-Uploading with a USB Phone Cable
+Upload to Google Drive with a USB Cable

 - Plug in the USB cable into your smartphone and laptop/Chromebook.

 - Select New -> File upload.